Here we are... a little earlier than planned. I'll still update again on Tuesday though.

 "Looks like my speed's better," Sasuke said, a mocking tone in his voice.

 "You can't make fun of our team just because we have children," Kakashi said from beside me.
 "Sasuke is the village of Konoha's top rookie.
 Sakura is the village's shrewdest child.
 And the other one likes to show off and is the number one in surprising people.
-He's the noisy ninja of Konoha."
+He's the knucklehead of Konoha."

 I was grinning ear to ear from Kakashi's praise.